-4 Things About Lyme Disease You’ll Wish You Knew Sooner
+4 Things to Know About Lyme Disease in Canada

-There were 987 cases of Lyme disease reported in 2016.
-Find out what you can do to prevent and treat Lyme disease, and the signs you should watch out for.
+There were 1,615 reported cases of Lyme disease in Canada in 2020.
+Here's how to prevent and treat it, plus signs to look out for.

 It’s important to start by removing the tick.
 Then, place it in a sealed container so that you can submit it for testing.
-Visit canada.ca and click “Removing and submitting ticks for testing” to find instructions on what you need to do before contacting your local public health unit.
+Visit canada.ca to learn about Lyme disease in Canada and find instructions on what you need to do before contacting your local public health unit.
 Testing won’t help with your own diagnosis, but it will inform surveillance of where ticks and Lyme disease are spreading.

 If you have Lyme disease symptoms and have been bitten by a tick or visited an area where Lyme carriers live, your doctor may diagnose you with the illness.
 There is a blood test that can confirm a Lyme infection, but because it takes four to six weeks for evidence of the bacteria to show up in your blood, physicians won’t wait if there are other signs of the illness.